-The deadline to submit a timely resolution for consideration at the 2019 August Executive Board is Wednesday, July 24th by 5:00PM.
+The deadline to submit a timely resolution for consideration at the 2020 Executive Board Meeting in March is Wednesday, February 19th, by 5:00PM.
 Resolutions not complying with the above time limits, for either Executive Board meetings or annual CDP Conventions, will be termed “late resolutions.”
-In order for a late resolution to be considered for passage, the sponsor of the resolution must provide the CDP staff with 35 printed copies of the resolution for use by the Committee members.
+In order for a late resolution to be considered for passage, the sponsor of the resolution must provide the CDP STAFF with 35 printed copies of the resolution for use by the Committee members.
 Submitters of late resolutions are also requested, but not required, to provide an electronic copy of their resolution to the CDP staff by email to email@example.com or by other electronic means.

 Please be advised: